- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 Simon Sinek, an advocate of the servant leadership style, argues that exceptional societies can’t thrive without selfless leaders.
 When business leaders prioritize the group’s goals over their own, team members feel respected and appreciated.

 Leaders Eat Last argues that efficiency and contentment levels increase when a business prioritizes its employees.
-When workers are happy in their jobs, they give their all to the firm and the team.
+Therefore, when workers are happy in their jobs, they give their all to the firm and the team.

 After all, strong bonds of trust and respect between managers and their employees are the foundation of any thriving business.

 Leaders Eat Last digs into human beings’ emotions and biology to explain why building a “circle of safety” for your employees is vital.
-This will give them the confidence to grow, offering an approach to leadership development beyond management techniques and theory.
+This will also give them the confidence to grow.
+Thus, offering an approach to leadership development beyond management techniques and theory.

 3. Delivering Happiness: A Path to Profits, Passion, and Purpose — Tony Hsieh